Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The application and registration processing time varies from one occupation to another, and from one regulatory authority to another.

-To find out how long it may take to process your application, contact the regulatory authority for your occupation in the province or territory where you wish to relocate.
+To find out how long it may take to process your application, visit the Alberta regulatory authority website for your occupation.

 If you have concerns